 - The invoice issued by the customer on behalf of the supplier qualifies as a Tax Invoice.

-Adjustment to issue of Tax Invoice
+Adjustment to issue of Tax Invoice in Bahrain

 Where a change in a taxable supply leads to an increase in output tax, a debit note must be issued.
 This is issued no later than by the 15th day of the month following the month during which the adjustment was done.